ropensci/hddtools/README.md

 [![CRAN Total Downloads](http://cranlogs.r-pkg.org/badges/grand-total/hddtools)](https://cran.r-project.org/package=hddtools)
 [![CRAN Monthly Downloads](http://cranlogs.r-pkg.org/badges/hddtools)](https://cran.r-project.org/package=hddtools)

 **hddtools** stands for Hydrological Data Discovery Tools.
-This R package is an open source project designed to facilitate non-programmatic access to avariety of online open data sources relevant for hydrologists and, more in general, environmental scientists and practitioners.
+This R package is an open source project designed to facilitate non-programmatic access to a variety of online open data sources relevant for hydrologists and, more in general, environmental scientists and practitioners.

 This typically implies the download of a metadata catalogue, selection of information needed, formal request for dataset(s), de-compression, conversion, manual filtering and parsing.
 All those operation are made more efficient by re-usable functions.